alex-waage/SmartHome26/Meteostanice/README.md

 # Meteostanice 1.0

 I decided to make this little meteo station for my SmartHome project.
 I know it is not the most representative thing, but I have to make this meteo really fast and there is not space for much elaboration.
-Anyway, It is just the 1.0 version; the next version will be more professional.
+Anyway, It is just the 1.0 version the next version will be more professional.

 __How to program this meteostation__